-Email your comments about the plan to firstname.lastname@example.org.
-Comments will be accepted until March 23, 2017.
+Review the plan and email your comments to email@example.com.
+Comments will be accepted until September 5, 2017.

 Long range planning projects, like the East Knox County Sector Plan and the French Broad Corridor Study, identify a community's vision and goals, and strategies for success.
 These larger plans have a long checklist; we can't tackle each implementation item at once.
 Further, some strategies need more planning and study before implementation.

 Think of this process as a strategic plan for the next 5 years – the other goals and strategies are just as important, but may take more time to implement.